-A great example of how Squarespace pays attention to details is with cropping images.
-Oftentimes photo galleries need to crop images to present them in a perfect grid.
-Most website builders crop the images automatically— but Squarespace gives you the option of setting a focal point on photos to crop around.
-It’s a small, easy to use feature that can really bring photo galleries to life.
+Image cropping is a great example of how Squarespace pays attention to details.
+Photo galleries need to crop images to present them in a perfect grid.
+Most website builders crop the images automatically— but Squarespace gives you the option of setting a focal point on photos to crop around— it’s a small, easy to use feature that can really make your thumbnails pop.

 Content Blocks make up pages and footers.
 There’s a huge amount of blocks to choose from— all of which are polished and fully featured.
 There’s even a handy search that lets you drill down quickly and find the block you’re looking for.
 Handy.

 The Menu block is a great example of the care and polish Squarespace puts into blocks.
 To use it Squarespace invented a simple markup language (sounds more intimidating than it is) that lets you design stylish menus.
 It’s an elegant solution to a hard problem.

-I do have a minor note about the page editor.
-Sometimes it felt difficult to keep track of all the hover menus in the website editor.
-Simply moving my mouse along the page would sometimes flash several menus that I wasn’t always sure what to do with.
+I do have a minor complaint about the page editor: it was sometimes difficult to keep track of all the hover menus in the website editor.
+Moving my mouse along the page would sometimes reveal hidden menus that popped out of me— this minesweeper gesture can feel a bit unintuitive.

 Squarespace has the best blog of any website builder I’ve seen.
 Hands down.
 It supports a long list of blog features: tagging, categories, drafts, comments (with powerful moderation features), Disqus integration, customizable urls and more.
 And to top it all off the post editor is beautiful.
 Show Screenshot

 Squarespace’s Commerce is the best ecommerce of any website builder (Weebly is second best).
 They include so much: digital products, customizable email receipts, checkout customization, a robust tax system and more.
 But it’s not just about the features, they also make it relatively simple to setup (and setting up ecommerce is never simple).
 One note: The only payment gateway Commerce supports is Stripe (which is an excellent payment gateway).
 Paypal support is currently in beta.
 Show Screenshot